casterbn/QtCompile/library/999-Misc/003-Current failures.md

 # Build Failures about the original packages

+## All Qt Builds are broken on macOS 10.15.4 Update and xcode 11.4

+Reason is unknown for me by now.
+I am considering reinstall the OS.

 ## Qt 5.12 wasm builds can't built with OpenSSL

 Both `qsslsocket_opensslpre11.cpp` and `qsslsocket_openssl11.cpp` includes `qlibrary.h` which is not usable in wasm platform.